Doctor insights on:

 A variety of infections caused by herpes simplex virus types 1 and 2.
 Type 1 infections are marked by the eruption of vesicles on lips or at the external nares; type 2 by such lesions on the genitalia.
 Both types often are dormant and reappear during febrile illnesses or even physiologic states such as menstruation.
 The viruses become latent and and may not ...Read more

 - Talk to a doctor live online for free

 - How should i take care of blisters after radiation therapy?

 - Scar tissue in lung after radiation therapy for breast cancer

 - Ask a doctor a question free online

-- What should i expect during and after hysterectomy?
+- What should i expect after a toric lens implant?

 - Talk to a oncologist online for free